Hanlon Expressway: Upgrades

 and was fully opened on November 29, 2013, in a public ceremony attended by local officials as well as Guelph MPP Liz Sandals.

+A full interchange was constructed between Wellington County Road 34 and Maltby Road which opened in 2025.
+The intersections with both roads were then closed, with Wellington County Road 34 now crossing the expressway via a new overpass, while Maltby Road terminates at a cul-de-sac on both sides of the expressway.

 Future

 As initially envisioned, the Hanlon Expressway will be upgraded to a controlled-access highway by removing all remaining at-grade intersections and improving the highway to 400-series standards.
-Planning for this work initially began in the early 1990s with the EA for the section north of the Speed River, which resulted in the construction of the Wellington Street interchange.
-The EA for the section south of the Speed River began in early 2007.
-The Laird Road interchange and associated closing of the Clair Road intersection were the first projects completed as part of this work.

 Confirmed projects will transform the route into a freeway between Highway 401 and Wellington Street.
-A full interchange will be constructed between Wellington County Road 34 and Maltby Road; the intersection with the former will become an overpass while the latter will be closed, with Maltby Road terminating at a cul-de-sac on both sides of the expressway.
-Further north, a partial-access diamond interchange will be built at Downey Road / Kortright Road West, with ramps from the northbound lanes and to the southbound lanes and the crossroad run beneath the expressway.
+A partial-access diamond interchange will be built at Downey Road / Kortright Road West, with ramps from the northbound lanes and to the southbound lanes and the crossroad run beneath the expressway.